-You probably know that your dentist likes to see you every six months.
-That way, he or she can routinely watch for cavities and gum problems.
-But your dentist also is your first line of defense against something more serious: oral cancer.
+Your dentist likes to see you every six months.
+During these visits, they routinely check your mouth and teeth for cavities and gum problems.
+But your dentist is also your first line of defense against something more serious: oral cancer.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy